-Whether you have already been to St. Barths or are planning your very first trip in 2020, there are always new up-and-coming spots to be enjoyed on the island.
+Whether you have already been to St. Barths or are planning your very first trip, there are always new up-and-coming spots to be enjoyed on the island.
 But why just enjoy the most well-known, touristy spots when we recommend some fantastic local places instead?
-With that in mind, have a look at our selection of top spots in St. Barths for 2020:
+With that in mind, have a look at our selection of top spots in St. Barths:

 1. Le Ti Marché